rubik/lobster/README.md

 # Todo
 1. Remove `OrderBook::update_min_ask` and `OrderBook::update_max_bid` and
    instead update the min ask/max bid values only when needed.
-Currently those methods are called on every order execution.
+Currently those methods are called on every order execution, and flamegraph analysis confirms that they are the main bottleneck.
 2. Experiment with replacing `BTreeMap`s with Trie from [`qp_trie`](https://github.com/sdleffler/qp-trie-rs).